Lead Generation Process: Inbound, Outbound & More

 Convert Interested Leads

-Interested leads convert by taking an online action, which can be anything you want your ideal lead to do, such as signing up for a free trial, watching a video, scheduling an appointment, or downloading free content.
+Interested leads convert by taking an online action and providing their contact information.
 These actions signify engagement on the lead’s behalf and can signal high interest that results in a quality prospect worth nurturing.

 Qualify Marketing Leads

-Because the online process is largely a marketing function, once you’ve collected lead contact information, the final step is often to qualify them as a marketing qualified lead (MQL) before passing them to the sales team for sales lead qualification and lead nurturing.
-To do so, measure demographics, psychographics, and online engagement using a quantitative method known as lead scoring.
+Because the online process is largely a marketing function, once you’ve collected lead contact information, the final step is often to qualify them as a marketing qualified lead before passing them to the sales team for sales lead qualification and lead nurturing.
+To do so, score and rank the leads against a quantitative benchmark known as lead scoring.
 Leads that meet a minimum scoring threshold are considered MQLs.

 bookmarks